 where again $\varepsilon_1$, $\varepsilon_2$ obey (\ref{eqn:prod-radii}).

 Now let us consider the case $|\lambda|=1$.
-From (\ref{eqn:structure-xi}) we see that $\xi_{z_1,z_2}(f^{n}(z))$, multiplied by $\lambda$ on each step, just goes in circles.
-Since $\xi_{z_1,z_2}(z)$ is a linear fractional function, it means that $f^{n}(z)$ also goes in circles, so we can say that both fixed points are equally attractive (or equally repulsive).
+From (\ref{eqn:structure-xi}) we see that $\xi_{z_1,z_2}(f^{n}(z))$, multiplied by $\lambda$ on each step, just moves on circles.
+Since $\xi_{z_1,z_2}(z)$ is a linear fractional function, it means that $f^{n}(z)$ also moves on circles, so we can say that both fixed points are equally attractive (or equally repulsive).

-For completeness, let us consider also the case then (\ref{eqn:cfrac-fp}) has a double root, which we denote with $z_0$.
+For completeness, let us consider also the case when (\ref{eqn:cfrac-fp}) has a double root, which we denote with $z_0$.
 Then

 It is convenient to put the only fixed point to infinity, introducing the function